smit5490/sparkify-customer-retention/README.md

 **src/sparkifychurn** - Python package containing key functions to process data and train PySpark models.

 ## Raw Data Exploration & Visualization
-The raw 12GB customer log file was read into the Spark cluster from an [S3 bucket]("s3n://udacity-dsnd/sparkify/sparkify_event_data.json).
-Each row corresponds with a 'customer interaction' with the streaming platform.
-The top 5 rows are shown below:
+The raw 12GB customer log file was read into a Databricks Spark cluster from an [S3 bucket]("s3n://udacity-dsnd/sparkify/sparkify_event_data.json).
+Each row corresponds to a customer interaction with the streaming platform.
+The top 5 rows of the raw data are shown below:

 ![raw_logs](./images/raw_logs.png)